waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Important NPC dialogue.
 - Obstacles and how to overcome them.
 - Fisher at (12, 9) in New Bark Town mentioned Prof. Elm discovered new Pokémon.

+- Encountered a Youngster at (27, 16) on Route 29 who is blocking the path.
+Failed to interact with him after 3 attempts (adjacent, walking into, and on top of).